 - a.
 Extra Training Events (SXX87).
 All ETs shall be dual and coded as SXX87, e.g., C4187.
 ET events include, but are not limited to: - (1) $\underline{\text{IPC/FPC ET Events}}$.
 Only award these events to compensate for training inadequacies, e.g., poor event/maneuver continuity, or improper instruction. - (a) Preceding an IPC.
 The Operations Officer may authorize one ET prior to an IPC. - (b) Preceding an FPC.
-The Commanding Officer may authorize as many as two ETs prior to an FPC. - (c) IPC/FPC 87 events \it{shall} \it{not} be awarded to remediate UNSAT SMA performance unrelated to unit/ instructional training inadequacies.
+The Commanding Officer may authorize as many as two ETs prior to an FPC. - (c) IPC/FPC XX87 events \it{shall} \it{not} be awarded to remediate UNSAT SMA performance unrelated to unit/instructional training inadequacies. - (d) Document the awarding of IPC/FPC XX87 events and the associated training inadequacy using a CNATRA-GEN 1542/16, Supplementary Jacket Form.

-- (d) Document the awarding of IPC/FPC 87 events and the associated training inadequacy using a CNATRA-GEN 1542/16, Supplementary Jacket Form. - (2) International SMAs.
-The Operations Officer may authorize additional events to international SMAs IAW CNATRAINST 1500.4G. - (3) Additional Events to Meet Minimum Syllabus Time.
-An event flown to meet minimum nighttime shall be flown as a C4687 and will meet the MIF for the block in which the ET is flown.
+- (2) Additional Events to Meet Minimum Syllabus Time.
+An event flown to meet minimum nighttime shall be flown as a C4587 and will meet the MIF for the block in which the ET is flown.
 All critical items need not be completed on this additional event. - b.
 Adaptation Events (SXX84).
 The Operations Officer may grant events required for adaptation to the flying environment when requested by the flight surgeon, e.g., airsickness, eyeglasses, etc.